-The tests of the developer were conducted with the smard cards, smart card terminals and operating systems listed below in accordance with the ST [6].
+The tests of the developer were conducted with the smard cards, smart card terminals and operating systems listed in chapter 4.2, assumption A.Platform and thus in accordance with the ST [6].
 All additional prerequisites mentioned in the assumptions on the operating environment (see chapter 1.6 and chapter 4.2 in this report) concerning the installation of modules of the operating systems (e.g. the correct version of the Internet explorer) or firewalls and virus scanners were fullfilled for the computers of the testbed.